 Claude Code and Cursor store complete session logs as JSONL files.
 Every user message, every assistant response, every tool call, every file operation, every shell command.
 I have four machines running these tools daily across about 45 different projects spanning software development, bioinformatics, pipeline tooling, multi-agent orchestration, and data science.

 That's 4,674 sessions and 1.65 GB of interaction traces, collected over months of daily use.
+I drew a stratified sample of 225 sessions across all four machines and 17 projects for the analysis.

 The Taxonomy

-| Category | Count | What It Looks Like |
+Category Count What It Looks Like

-| Premature completion | 28 | Agent claims "done" or "all tests pass" when they don't |
+Premature completion 72 Agent claims "done" or "all tests pass" when they definitely don't

-| Guidance neglect | 27 | The answer was in the project docs and the agent didn't look |
+Guidance neglect 68 The answer was in the project docs, even the CLAUDE.md, and the agent didn't look.
+(I hate this one the most.)

-| Explain-away-first | 13 | After a test failure, agent narrates the error instead of investigating |
+Explain-away-first 26 After a test failure, agent narrates the error instead of investigating

-| Architectural ignorance | 9 | Agent makes design choices that violate established patterns |
+Architectural ignorance 17 Agent makes design choices that violate established patterns

-| Deflect-then-capitulate | 5 | Agent says "not my problem," gets pushback, then fixes it |
+Deflect-then-capitulate 3 Agent says "not my problem," gets pushback, then is like "you're right, it's my problem" and fixes it

 Here's what some of these look like in practice: